MooncatCorps/cctemplate/README.md

 # CC Template

-CCTemplate is a template that functions as a base for C++ based projects.
+CCTemplate is a template that functions as a base for MooncatCorps C++ based projects.

 It provides a solid base for C++ based projects which conform to the following structure (Mooncat Standard):